 Arughat – Philim – Gumba lungdan – Mu Gomba – Jagat – Sotikhola – Arughat Bazaar

 February, March, April, May, June, September, October, November and early December.

-Our trek to Tsum valley is a classical trek route is designed for globe trotters who wish to hike in this trek with relax manner itinerary than take a look this travel plan however if this itinerary is suits you than email us to request tailor made itinerary.Day 01: Arrived at Kathmandu valley
+Our trek to Tsum valley is a classical trek route is designed for World explorers who wish to hike in this trek with relaxing manner itinerary than take a look this travel plan however if this itinerary suits you then email us to request a tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 Your trekking staff will come to your Hotel early in the morning at 7.00 am to pick you up; from there we have an 8 hour driving journey to Arughat.
-From Kathmandu to Dhading Bensi for 3.30 hours is comfortable drive but from there to Arugat for another 4 hours we will be driving on dirty road.
+From Kathmandu to Dhading Bensi for 3.30 hours is the comfortable drive but from there to Arugat for another 4 hours, we will be driving on dirt road.
 Stay overnight at guest house.Day 04: Trek to Soti Khola (775m/2,534 ft), 6 hours.

 Follow the Budhi Gandaki River toward its point of origin.
 We pass the village of Morder and Simre to reach Arkhat River.
 After Arkhat we ascend slowly toward Kyoropani.
 Camp today nears the confluence of Seti River – an ideal place to take a fresh water bath.
 Stay overnight at guest house.Day 05: Trek to Machha Khola (900m/2,943 ft), 5.30 hours.